Getting Started as a Health Writer

 Building your writing sample library

 A number of websites accept submissions for consideration.
-The health and wellness websites and blogs that you read will often accept submissions from health care professionals.
+The health and wellness websites and blogs that you read might accept submissions from health care professionals.

 You can submit an article to the Tips from Your Doctor page of nonclinicaldoctors.com, send your article here.
 Some popular guest written articles include How to Prevent Holiday Weight Gain and Hiding Veggies in Your Kids Food.